 Most foundations are overwhelmed with proposals, and many smaller foundations—especially family foundations—have no dedicated staff to wade through them.
-Unless you have been specifically invited to apply, it is likely that the foundation representative who reviews your proposal will be looking for a reason to reject it.
-You will be making that decision easier if you do not immediately make clear who you are, what you are asking for, and why.
+Unless you have been specifically invited to apply, the foundation representative who reviews your proposal will likely be looking for a reason to reject it.
+You will make that decision easier if you do not immediately clarify who you are, what you are asking for, and why.

 Your cover letter and executive summary should accomplish this goal, making a strong, concise case for support and including important details such as the amount and purpose of your request.